wharfkit/website/src/lib/docs/ContractKit/ActionMethod.md

 The third parameter is optional and can be used to specify the following option:

 - `authorization`: An array of [PermissionLevel](docs/antelope/permission-level) objects that will be used to authorize the action.
-When this option is not specified, placeholder values will be used, which will be resolved to the the current signer of the transaction if the action is performed.
+When this option is not specified, placeholder values will be used, which will be resolved to the current signer of the transaction if the action is performed.

 ```typescript
 const action = tokenContract.action(